sashite/open-standards.md/docs/Portable-Chess-Notation.md

 The "`started_at`" property specifies the starting datetime for the game.

-The value is specified in [ISO 8601](//www.w3.org/TR/NOTE-datetime) format.
+The value is specified in [ISO 8601](https://www.w3.org/TR/NOTE-datetime) format.

+### Game duration

+The reserved "`duration`" property is RECOMMENDED.

+The "`duration`" property specifies the duration of the game (in seconds).

+If present, the value MUST be greater than or equal to `0`.

 ### Indexes of board